AbolfazlMahkam/Todo-List/README.md

 # RUN THE APPLICATION

+Before running the server, make sure you have MongoDB installed on your system.
+You can download and install it from the [official MongoDB website](https://www.mongodb.com/try/download/community).

+# STEPS TO RUN THE APPLICATION:

 To get started with the To-Do List application, follow these steps:

 1. Open your terminal and navigate to the Todo-list project directory.